moe-Ali/python_Project_ITI/README.md

 # python_Project

-## This is a Python Script that installs PHP with the option of selecting PHP version
+## This is a Python Script that installs Apache, MySQL and PHP with the option of selecting PHP version

 ## This script supports:
 - Linux CentOS